top of page

 Patience and perseverance are important because they allow you to overcome challenges and achieve your goals.

 Patience and perseverance are important in achieving success because they allow you to keep going when things get tough.
-When you are patient, you are able to wait for the right opportunity to present itself.
+When you are patient, you can wait for the right opportunity.
 You are also able to deal with setbacks and disappointments without giving up.
-When you are perseverant, you are able to keep going even when things are difficult.
-You are able to push through challenges and obstacles in order to reach your goals.
+When you are perseverant, you can keep going even when things are difficult.
+You can push through challenges and obstacles to reach your goals.

 Below are inspiring examples of two athletes and an actor who have benefited from patience or perseverance.